Corneal Transplant Vision Recovery – What to Expect Before and After: Corneal Transplant Healing Time

 Here is what will happen just before and during cornea transplant surgery.

 - Eye drops will be put in your eyes.
-You may be given other medicine to help you relax.
+You may be given other medications to help you relax.

 - Your eye surgeon will use either local or general anesthesia so you do not feel pain.
 He or she will then put a device on your eye to keep it open.
 Even though your eye is open, you will see very little or nothing at all because of the anesthesia.